Catherine CluverMD, Subspecialist Maternal-Fetal Medicine, Associate Professor

 When I started my subspecialist training in Maternal-Fetal medicine I realized there were no resources available that linked diagrams and ultrasound videos of the common congenital fetal abnormalities.
 It is particularly difficult to identify certain fetal cardiac and renal abnormalities.
 I therefore set out on an ambitious project with the help of leading international sonologists to create diagrams linked to annotated YouTube videos to enable clinicians working in remote areas or areas without access to specialists to assist them in making the correct diagnosis and to enable them to assist with decisions on the correct antenatal and postnatal management.
 These resources have been taken up by the International Society of Obstetrics and Gynaecology and were the most liked post ever on their online Facebook platform.

 I have been involved in lecturing undergraduate and postgraduate students in both South Africa and Australia and have examined students in both countries.
-I have been an examiner for the written examination of the College of Medicine and have recently been invited to be an observer at the Subspecialist oral examinations for Maternal Fetal Medicine.
+I have been an examiner for the South African College of Medicine.

-I have supervised 3 MMed students, all of whom have completed their MMed and published their research and am currently supervising another MMed student.
-I have been involved in organising ultrasound teaching courses and have hosted a symposium on Preeclampsia with several invited international speakers.
+I have supervised 4 MMed students, all of whom have completed their MMed and published their research.
+I have been involved in organising ultrasound teaching courses and have hosted symposiums on Preeclampsia with several invited international speakers.

 Community interaction and service delivery